Phillipjacob/create-caspar-graphics/README.md

 </p>

 Every template that you've added to the `/templates` folder will automatically be picked up, and turned into a CasparCG template that you can interact with.
 Use the GUI to view your graphics, change their preview data, send commands (e.g. play, pause, stop) and change background.
+Remember the file structure, index.html, index.jsx, manifest.json.

 The page will automatically reload if you make changes to the code.<br>
 And you will see the build errors and lint warnings in the console.